the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 And how are things still speeding along?
 And how is anyone supposed to keep up with all of it?

-Nonetheless, there is a lot to know and master to be the top candidate these companies demand.
+Nonetheless, there is a lot to know and master to show why you're the top candidate these companies demand.

+And to make things even more difficult, a lot of the required technology has only been around for a very short while — mere months, in some cases.

+**But don't worry.
+I'm here to help!**

-To help cut through the noise, I discuss specific themes that surfaced across companies and roles, to help you understand what to focus on mastering if you want to land your next role.
+To cut through the noise, I discuss specific themes that surfaced across companies and roles, to help you understand what to focus on mastering if you want to land your next role.

 But first, how do you even land interviews in the first place?

 ## 🤝 How I _Actually_ Got Interviews

-It's relatively easy to submit applications you see on LinkedIn, etc., as many as you come across that fit what you're looking for.
+It's surprisingly easy (borderline addicting) to continually submit applications for roles you come across on LinkedIn, etc. — as many as you can find that match what you're looking for.

-But in reality my strongest leads were relationship-driven, whether it was direct outreach, high-signal referrals, or recruiter pings.
+But in reality, my strongest leads were **relationship-driven**, whether it was direct outreach, high-signal referrals, or recruiter pings.

+I won't repeat that one platitude, but it seems to still hold water.

-It's never been more important to build a rich network, and critically, to engage with it meaningfully and often.
+Still, it's never been more important to build a rich network, and critically, to engage with it meaningfully and often.

+It can feel difficult to stand out in a sea of others equally interested in networking and growing their career.

-If you can focus on personability, relationship-building, and genuine interest in others, you'll find yourself surrounded my connections who care about you.
+I'm no social media expert or psychologist, but here's my advice: if you can focus on personability, relationship-building, and genuine interest in others, you'll find yourself surrounded my connections who you care about, and who care about you.
+And the rest will follow naturally.

 ## 🧠 What you'll be grilled on

-These themes surfaced in more than one interview, for AI initiatives in highly diverse, essentially unrelated fields.
+All themes in this section surfaced in more than one interview, for AI initiatives in highly diverse, essentially unrelated fields.

 Treat these as areas on which you're likely to be grilled.

-You almost surely won't hit every point below, but I'm aiming for completeness, so treat this as a study guide rather than an answer key.
+You surely won't hit every point below exactly as I did, but I'm aiming for completeness here, so treat this as a **study guide** rather than an answer key.

 ### AI systems